temper-studios/file-tracker/README.md

 # file-tracker
 Git is an actively hostile piece of software.
 This is the replacement.
+This recognises that command line interfaces are fundamentally stupid and tries to mitigate some of the problems with them.
+Ideally, this should be used with a GUI.

 This is very early days.
 Subject to changes.